Seinfeld season 1

-Season one of Seinfeld, an American television series created by Jerry Seinfeld and Larry David, began airing on July 5, 1989, on NBC.
+The first season of Seinfeld, an American television series created by Jerry Seinfeld and Larry David, began airing on July 5, 1989, on NBC.
 Originally called The Seinfeld Chronicles, its name was shortened to Seinfeld after the pilot to avoid confusion with another sitcom called The Marshall Chronicles.
 The season finale aired on June 21, 1990.

 A Seasons 1 & 2 DVD box set was released by Sony Pictures Home Entertainment in the United States and Canada on November 23, 2004, thirteen years after it had completed broadcast on television.
 In addition to every episode from the two seasons, the DVD release features bonus material, including deleted scenes, animatics, exclusive stand-up material, and commentaries.
 With only four episodes after the pilot, season one of Seinfeld is one of the smallest sitcom orders in television history.

 Production

-Castle Rock Entertainment produced Seinfeld and Columbia Pictures Television and Columbia TriStar Television distributed the series.
-Seinfeld was aired on NBC in the US.
-Larry David was the main show runner, the person who is responsible for the day-to-day operations, for this season, and one of the producers.
+Castle Rock Entertainment produced Seinfeld.
+Seinfeld was aired on NBC in the United States.
+Larry David was the main showrunner and one of the producers.
 Larry David and Jerry Seinfeld wrote most of the season, with Matt Goldman writing episode three, "The Robbery".
 The season was directed by Art Wolff and Tom Cherones.

 The show features Jerry Seinfeld as himself, Jason Alexander as George Costanza, Julia Louis-Dreyfus as Elaine Benes, and Michael Richards as Kramer.
 In the pilot, Lee Garlington appears as Claire, the waitress at Pete's Luncheonette, but after the pilot the "gang" started eating at Monk's Cafe.
 Garlington was set to appear as one of the main supporting characters.
 Her role was dropped when it was decided that there was no need for a regular female waitress.
 The character of Claire was replaced with Elaine Benes in the second episode.
 Jerry refers to Kramer as Kessler; however, his name was changed to Kramer for the rest of the series.
 Kramer was named after a real person; he was called "Kessler" in the pilot episode because of worries about the rights to use the name.